-- 1. Discuss all potential safety concerns with the Location Manager, UPM, Stunt, Stunt, Transportation and Construction Coordinators, and key department heads during the script read through. - 2.
+- 1. Line Producer, Field Producer, Segment Producer, 1st AD/Stage Manager/Stage Manager, Location Manager, Special Effects, Transportation and Construction Coordinators, and key department heads during the script read through. - 2.
 Conduct a safety meeting on the first day of production with your crew: - a.
 Explain the safety program. - b.
 Discuss the safety aspects of the week's/day's activities and the specific and general potential hazards of the location. - c.
 Discuss elements of the Emergency Plan, such as the location of emergency equipment, exits, and telephones on all stage or interior sets and off-lot locations, and explain emergency procedures, such as evacuation plans in case of fire. - d.
 Discuss safety precautions to be followed around any specialized equipment that may present a potential hazard (e.g. insert car, process trailer, cranes, booms, helicopters, etc.) - 3.
-For non-Safety Pass trained FX employees working outside of Southern California, conduct or arrange safety training for appropriate cast and crew members: - a.
-Hazard Communication Training for chemical containing products. - b.
-Personal Protective Equipment for eye, ear, respiratory, etc. hazards. - c.
-Fall Protection Training for workers exposed to heights. - d.
-Special tools, equipment, or vehicles used. - e.
-Consult with UPM or the Production Safety Representative to determine the specific training needs of the production. - f.
-Document all training and forward to the Production Office Coordinator.
-Consult with UPM or the Production Safety Representative to determine the specific training needs of the production. - 4.
 Conduct additional meetings in the following situations: - a.
 When a stunt is to occur (e.g. high fall, car stunt, etc.).
 Document stunt rehearsals on the daily Production Report.
 Conduct an additional rehearsal for any substantial change to the stunt and document it on the daily Production Report.
-Ensure all involved crew understand the change.
+Ensure all involved crew understand the change. - b.
+Call the Production Safety Representative anytime cast and crew are exposed to a hazard (e.g. helicopter, exotic animal, water, extreme heat or cold, etc.). - c.
+Anytime new cast or crew join the production. - d.
+Anytime a new process, substance or procedure is introduced. - e.
+Call the Production Safety Representative anytime cast and crew are exposed to a hazard (e.g. helicopter, exotic animal, water, extreme heat or cold, etc.). - 4.
+See to it that safety literature is properly distributed: - a.
+All cast and crew members are to receive the General Safety Guidelines for Production (Form 1), written, orally or posted, and sign an Employee Acknowledgment.
+This includes all those who report directly to the set for hire; such as day players, casual hires, independent contractors, etc. Return signed Employee Acknowledgments to the Production Manager.